TonyChar3/Chat-App/README.md

-Chat App Front-end made with React Js
+Chat App made with React Js and Firebase for back-end